 Subscriber numbers generate contributions that support scholarships for workshops.

 “Dr. Mullen is doing impressive work helping the world.
-He is the pioneer of proactive neuroplasticity utilizing DRNI – deliberate, repetitive, neural information.” – WeVoice (Madrid)
+He is the pioneer of proactive neuroplasticity utilizing DRNI – deliberate, repetitive, neural information.” – WeVoice (Madrid, Malaga)

 Understanding how we use cognitive distortions as subconscious strategies to avoid facing certain truths is crucial to recovery.
 SAD drives our illogical thought patterns.
-Countering them requires mindfulness of our motives and rational response.
-Our compulsion to twist the truth to validate our negative self-beliefs and image is powerful; we need to understand how these distortions sustain our social anxiety.
+Countering them requires mindfulness of our motives and rational responses.
+Our compulsion to twist the truth to validate our negative self-beliefs and image is powerful; it is vital to understand how these distortions sustain our social anxiety.

 Space is Limited

 The number of cognitive distortions listed by experts ranges substantially.
 The following thirteen are particularly germane to social anxiety.

 Our need to be right protects the fragile self-image sustained by our fears of criticism, ridicule, and rejection.
 Being right is more important than the truth or the feelings of others.
 Thoughts or opinions that contradict are harmful to our emotional structure.

 The core and intermediate beliefs of a person experiencing social anxiety are rigid; we dismiss new ideas and concepts.
 Even when our belief system is inaccurate, it defines how we see ourselves.
 If the facts don’t comport our beliefs, we dispute or disregard them.
 When we decline to question our assumptions, we act upon them as though they are valid and reasonable, ignoring evidence that contradicts – even if we doubt the veracity of our claims.
 Our insecurity is so severe our maladjusted attitudes, rules, and assumptions run roughshod over the truth and the feelings of others.